 Self-Opening Adaptive Loop Scissors

-With just 4 household items, these do-it-yourself loop scissors can be made and ready to use at home in no time.
+With just 4 household items, these do-it-yourself loop scissors can be made and ready to use at home and school in no time.
 Adaptive scissors make learning to scissor fun.
-The automatic self-opening blades make scissoring easier for individuals who have hand weakness.
+The automatic self-opening blades make scissoring easier for individuals who have hand weakness and motor planning differences.
 Let’s get started!

 adaptive self opening loop scissors